etgrieco/ruby-chess/README.md

 Requirements: Ruby version 2.3+.

 Clone/download the repository.
 Navigate to the repository's directory.
 Ensure the `colorize` gem is installed using [bundler](https://bundler.io/) (`bundle install`).
-Run the game with `ruby game.rb`.
+Run the game with `ruby chess.rb`.

 The game follows the typical rules of chess, and plays until either player places the other in checkmate.
 Use the arrow-keys (or WASD) to move the cursor, and space/enter to select a piece.
 Following the touch-move rule of chess, once a piece is selected, you must perform a legal move with that piece!